davud97/Add-IT-/ReadMe.md

 - [x] Bidders cannot set bids less than the last hight bet
 - [x] Users cannot make changes on the details of other users ads
 - [x] Bids cannot be modified or deleted once placed

 ***
+### Future enhancement
+- Enabling users to upload image for ads
+- Providing users the option to set a starting and ending date for bids
+- More friendly user Interface
+- Validation for more secure passwords

+***
 ### **Credits**